 The U. S. Department of Housing and Urban Development (HUD) signed into law on October 4, 1998, the Quality Housing and Work Responsibility Act of 1998 (QHWRA).
 The QHWRA merges the Section 8 Voucher and Certificate programs, and it requires all housing authorities and agencies to develop a five-year plan and an annual strategic plan prior to receiving funds from HUD.
 The development of the Garland Housing Agency Plans requires the City to engage in a process that examines the needs of those being served in public housing, consults with interested and affected parties, and designs strategies for addressing those needs.
-The City Council approved the Garland Housing Agency's Five-Year Plan on July 13, 2010.
-The attached electronic document is a summary of the City of Garland Housing Agency's (GHA) annual performance under its second year of the 2010-2014 Five-Year Plan, as required by HUD.
+The City Council approved the Garland Housing Agency's Five-Year Plan on August 18, 2015.
+The attached electronic document is a summary of the City of Garland Housing Agency's (GHA) annual performance under its first year of the 2015-2019 Five-Year Plan, as required by HUD.
+No changes were made to the plan since approval in 2015.

 HUD requires each agency to submit an annual performance progress report on their five-year plan.
 The progress report must be made available to the public for comments, prior to submitting to HUD for annual certification.
-The Annual and Administrative Plan were made available for public viewing by interested parties at public libraries and at the Garland Housing Agency on March 21, 2013, for the required 45-day comment period.
+The Annual and Administrative Plan were made available for public viewing by interested parties at the Garland Housing Agency on April 1, 2016, for the required 45-day comment period.
 All this information was made available to the public through advertisement in the Dallas Morning News.
-A public hearing was held at the Garland Housing Agency office for public comments on May 28, 2013.
+A public hearing was held at the Garland Housing Agency office for public comments on May 16, 2016.
 There were no comments from the public hearing.

 HUD requires that each Housing Agency develop and adopt an Administrative Plan that identifies the policies the agency will follow to administer the Housing Choice Voucher Program Funds.
 Each year, the administrative plan is reviewed and changes are made as HUD regulations and policies are updated or changed and as internal policies need to be changed or updated to improve the administration of the program.
+There were no changes made to the administrative plan since the adoption in 2015.